You can pay for your office visits and any treatments by cash, check, credit or debit card at the time of treatment.

 1. DMO / HMO Coverage: This is a managed-care insurance plan that requires the patient to visit a dentist who has signed a contract with the carrier for this type of coverage.
 Although this coverage is often the most affordable for your employer to purchase, it forces the patient to choose from a very small list of dentists.
 The list of dentists is short because the compensation for the dental office is so poor that it often does not cover expenses for optimal dental treatment.
 Our office does NOT accept this type of insurance.

 2. PPO (Preferred Provider) Coverage: This is currently the most common of the insurance policies.
 It is important to note that there are two types of PPO’s.
 The first allows you to “go outside the network” and therefore see any dentist you wish; and the other does not allow you to go outside the network.
-We are not included in any PPO plan directly, so if your coverage does not allow you to “go outside the network” then we cannot accept your insurance with the exception of Delta Premier.
+We are not included in any PPO plan directly, so if your coverage does not allow you to “go outside the network” then we cannot accept your insurance.
 However, much more commonly, PPO’s will allow their clients to see whomever they choose (go outside the network).
-50% of our patients have chosen to go outside their network.
+69% of our patients have chosen to go outside their network.
 Note that when you do go outside the network, the insurance company states that you will have to pay more than if you stay in the network.
-Our experience has shown that these patients often pay the same amount for recall hygiene visits, and just 5-10% more for restorative visits when compared to patients who stay within their network.
+Our experience has shown that these patients often pay the same amount for recall hygiene visits, and just 5-15% more for restorative visits when compared to patients who stay within their network.

 3. Fee for Service Coverage: This is the traditional type of insurance policy that allows their clients to see any dental office they wish and pays a specific percentage of dental work.
 Unfortunately, this type of insurance is not always offered to employees, or often is the most expensive of the employee’s choices.